 How to speak Italian

-If you decide you want to learn how to speak Italian, you will be in good company.
-More than 60 million people in the world speak Italian, primarily in Italy, parts of Switzerland and the small states of San Marino and the Vatican City within the borders of Italy.
-The language is also spoken by immigrant and minority groups in a number of countries, such as the USA.
-Many more people speak Italian as a second language.
+So you’ve decided you want to learn how to speak Italian.
+Fantastico, because you’re in good company!
+More than 65 million people speak Italian around the globe, mostly in Italy (#obvs), parts of Switzerland and the small states of San Marino and the Vatican City (which are both within the borders of Italy).
+The language is also spoken by immigrant and minority groups in a number of countries, notably in the USA where they have invented many unique Italian-American words of their own.

-The Italian language as we know it dates from the unification of Italy in the 19th century, and is based on the language previously spoken in Florence.
-Before that time there were many different languages in Italy, which means that even today there are quite marked regional differences in the way the language is spoken.
-If you decide to learn Italian, you will find that you can make yourself understood anywhere, but you will hear many variations as you travel from North to South.
+The Italian language as we know it dates from the unification of Italy in the 19th century and is based on the language previously spoken in Florence.
+Before that, there were a variety of languages spoken in Italy.
+This is why, even today, there are quite distinct regional differences in the accent throughout the country.
+Once you start to learn Italian, you will find that you can make yourself understood anywhere - but you will hear several variations as you travel from North to South.
+Or South to North!

 Differences between Italian and English

-As both languages are derived from Latin, it is not too difficult for English speakers to learn how to speak Italian.
-There are some differences in grammar, although some of these, such as putting the adjective after the noun, will be familiar to anyone who has studied French.
-Some of the vocabulary is similar to that used in English, and many more words are recognisable to those who know French or Spanish.
+Both languages are derived from Latin, so it is not too difficult for English speakers and beginners to grasp the basics and learn how to speak Italian.
+There are some differences in grammar, although some of these - such as putting the adjective after the noun - will be familiar to anyone who has studied French.
+Overall, there are a large number of Italian words English speakers would recognise.
+Especially in music, for all you divas out there.